CONTACT US NOW | (925) 932-0201

 This is not healing.
 Yes, you have things you need to work on as well, but forcing you through certain aspects of your own recovery simply to aid in his, is an approach that's doomed to fail.
 If you feel like this is happening to you, it is time to begin seeking help for yourself.

 Here is an unpleasant fact about addiction: it warps people.
 An addiction is like a malevolent presence that takes over the person you once knew.
 It causes them to lie, to sugarcoat, to avoid, and to redirect blame.

 And unfortunately, the day your partner walks through the door for their first counseling session, those habits do not necessarily evaporate on site.

 So, when women come to me and say that their partner has not stopped his destructive behavior, or that he is lying, or that he is not as committed to his recovery as he makes himself out to be, I believe them.
 As a society, we seem preprogrammed to dismiss the observations or complaints of women simply because they are women.
-That attitude simply cannot be allowed to carry over into a therapeutic setting, because it won’t get us anywhere.
-One of my first jobs is to validate, to support, and to listen.
+That attitude simply cannot be allowed to carry over into a therapeutic setting, because it won't get us anywhere.
+One of my first jobs is to validate, support, and listen.